Back to Compare

 AdLiftr is the answer to the launching problem.
 We include a sensible rules layer for the obvious cases (pause if CPA exceeds threshold after X impressions; scale if ROAS exceeds Y) — but the heavy lifting in the product is at the launch step, where the time actually leaks.

-For a DTC brand launching weekly creative tests across Meta + TikTok + Google Ads, AdLiftr's $79/month entry is a sharper match.
+For a DTC brand or agency launching weekly creative tests across Meta + TikTok + Google Ads + Snapchat, AdLiftr's flat entry is both cheaper to start and more predictable to scale.

 3. Missing native TikTok launch experience